 ● Hospital Cash: This rider provides certain cash benefits against hospitalization due to certain predefined illnesses.

 This is a selling point of this plan.
 Under this, if the insured is unable to pay the premium amount, the plan continues with a lower cover.
 But most of the companies require the insured to pay the premium for a minimum number of years before availing of this benefit.

 The premiums paid for the policy are eligible for tax deductions under Section 80C of the Income Tax Act, 1961.
 The payout is also exempted from income tax under Section 10 (10D).

 |Parameters||TROP||Pure Term Insurance|

 |Premium||The premium that is charged by the insurer is comparatively higher under this plan||The premium rate of the pure term insurance plan is considerably lower and affordable as compared to ‘TROP.|

 |Benefits||TROP offers insurance coverage as the death benefit.
 But if the insured survives the policy term. (s)he gets back all the premiums paid over the tenure on the completion of the policy term.||In the case of a pure term insurance plan, only the death benefit is offered as the insurance coverage.|

 |Who should buy?||Term Insurance Plan with Return of Premium is ideal for those who want to gain some returns along with the benefit of insurance coverage.||This plan is best for those who just want to provide financial protection to the family.|

 Buying a TROP plan could be a win-win deal as it assures you to secure the lifestyle of your loved ones in your absence and promises to return premiums as a maturity benefit.
 But you shouldn’t buy a policy only based on maturity benefit.
-The decision to purchase term insurance should be based on your needs and your ability to pay the premium amount.
+The decision to purchase term insurance should be based on your needs and ability to pay the premium.